ukm5/BardvjaRecommendationSystem/README.md

 Add words that you wish to search for papers in the arXiv.
 For example, to scrape papers under the category of physics, fluid, and particle

 `search_queries = ['physics','fluid','particle']`

+## Recommender system

+To start Bardvja recommender system, navigate to the location of `main.py` using command line and execute

+`python main.py`

+This runs the recommender system in a verbose manner.
+It takes up to half hour to make recommendation from a total of 70000 scraped papers.
+Once the recommender engine completes, top 10 papers are printed out on the terminal, but the entire list of scraped papers is stored as a csv file at `path-to-arxiv-data/df_arxiv_arranged.csv`.
+Consider using Pandas to easily navigate this file.

+## Feedback and Questions

+Please feel free to provide feedbacks, suggestions, comments or questions to Udayshankar Menon at ukm5@cornell.edu